ericc-ch/eslint-config/README.md

 # @echristian/eslint-config

-A modern and opinionated ESLint configuration with TypeScript and JSX support.
+A modern and opinionated ESLint configuration with TypeScript, JSX, and Markdown support.

 ## Installation